WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 # 3. Change classification

-During the time series acquisition, the changes may occur multiple times and in dif-ferent change magnitudes.
+During the time series acquisition, the changes may occur multiple times and in different change magnitudes.
 To detect the change types, we propose an improved change classification method inspired by NORCAMA method [Su et al., 2015] and spectral clustering method [Shi and Malik, 2000, Ng et al., 2002].
-In practice, the change types aretransferred into partitioning problem and detected using spectral clustering.
+In practice, the change types are transferred into a partitioning problem and detected using spectral clustering.

-The proposed method is similar to normalized cut method [Shi and Malik, 2000,Su et al., 2015].
+The proposed method is similar to normalized cut method [Shi and Malik, 2000, Su et al., 2015].
 However, they normalize the rows of symmetric change criterion matrix A(s) to sum to 1 and use its eigenvectors instead of the normalized Laplacian matrix.
 In addition, they do not re-normalize the rows of U (the k largest eigenvalues) to unit length [Ng et al., 2002].

 ![changeClassification](/images/changeClassification.png)